San Pascual, Batangas: Local government

 The municipal mayor is in charge of the municipality and serves as the head of the local government.
 The vice mayor serves as the mayor's deputy.
 Regarding the local legislature.
 The Sangguniang Bayan serves as the municipality's local legislature.
 The vice mayor serves as its president, and the council is made up of eight "councillors."

 Representative

-San Pascual is in the Batangas's 2nd congressional district.
-Gerville Luistro (Lakas-CMD) is the current representative of the 2nd district, succeeding Raneo Abu (NP).
+San Pascual is part of Batangas's 2nd congressional district.
+Gerville Luistro (Lakas-CMD) is the current representative of the 2nd district.